 Add a little oil to the same pan and return to a medium heat and toast your panko bread crumbs until golden brown, season with a touch of salt, empty into a bowl and set aside (do not leave in the pan as it might continue cooking and burn).

 Once your cauliflower and potato is cooked and tender, pop it into your food processor OR with a stick blender blend until you have a smooth puree.

 Add the garlic, yogurt, butter, cheddar cheese, Parmesan cheese, basil leaves, chives, the two egg yolks and chilli flakes and puree again until all the ingredients are well blended.

 Add salt and pepper to taste (about 1 teaspoon salt and 1/2 teaspoon pepper).

-Remove from the oven and top with a finely chopped small red chilli, chilli flakes and some extra basil/chives before serving.
-You can also top with some sour cream, avacado or sauce of your choice.
+Remove from the oven and top with a finely chopped small red chilli, chilli flakes (optional) and some extra basil/chives before serving.
+For a more decadent meal, top with some sour cream and/or avocado.

 SERVE 6 AS A SIDE 3-4 AS A MEAL

 Tried this recipe?
 Tag @eatinstylebyferitta or #eatinstylebyferitta so I can see your creations and show you some love ♥